Relintai/pandemonium_engine_docs/03_usage/17_performance/05_using_multimesh.md

 ## MultiMeshes

-A `MultiMesh( MultiMesh )` is a single draw primitive that can draw up to millions of objects in one go.
+A `MultiMesh` is a single draw primitive that can draw up to millions of objects in one go.
 It's extremely efficient because it uses the GPU hardware to do this (in OpenGL ES 2.0, it's less efficient because there is no hardware support for it, though).